Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-Look at the added call to `addInstanceMethodCallTransaction()`.
+Look at the call to `addInstanceMethodCallTransaction()` added at its end.
 This time, we let the second account `blockchain.account(1)` pay for the transaction.
-We specified to resolve method `Person.toString()` using `albert` as receiver and
+We specify to resolve method `Person.toString()` using `albert` as receiver and
-run the resolved method.
-The result is `s`, that we later print on the standard output.
+to run the resolved method.
+The result is `s`, that we subsequently print on the standard output.
-If you run class `Main`, you will se the following on the screen:
+If you run class `Main`, you will see the following on the screen:

 ```
 Albert Einstein (14/4/1879)